Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 | `Phong Strengh` | Adjusts the pulling strength of the surfaces divided by tessellation.
 The default is 0.5. | _TessPhongStrength |
 | `Extrusion Amount` | Scale the expanded parts due to tessellation.
 The default is 0. | _TessExtrusionAmount |

-We used Nora’s https://github.com/Stereoarts/UnityChanToonShaderVer2_Tess  as reference for the code that deals with this.
+We use Nora’s https://github.com/Stereoarts/UnityChanToonShaderVer2_Tess  as reference for the code that deals with this.

 ---
-### ● HDRP/ToonTessellation
+### ToonTessellation (HDRP)
 <img width = "380" src="images/UTS3UI_10_02.png">

 Each option follows [Tessellation Option](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/manual/Lit-Tessellation-Shader.html#tessellation-options) of **HDRP/Lit Tessellation Shader**.